Jamie Norwood Is Making The Morning-After Pill More Accessible

 While the world braces for the (seemingly inevitable) end of Roe v.
 Wade (the final decision is expected sometime this week), access to birth control is also being called into question.
 Conservative lawmakers have already begun laying the groundwork to ban or at least heavily restrict certain types of emergency contraceptives, arguing that anything preventing an egg from fertilizing is considered murder.

 They were working on the pill (something that was heavily requested by their customers because of how hard and often uncomfortable it is to buy at a pharmacy or clinic), when the SCOTUS decision was leaked.
 Norwood and Plotch fast-tracked the product by a few weeks to make sure it would launch in time for the decision, along with the Restart Donation Bank, a fundraiser that will give free morning-after pills for those in need, like those living in states with abortion trigger laws.
-Stix partnered with other companies like Mara Hoffman, Universal Standard, Dame, August and Cake to launch the Donation Bank.
+Winx Health partnered with other companies like Mara Hoffman, Universal Standard, Dame, August and Cake to launch the Donation Bank.
 The pill is delivered to your door discreetly with no external branding and no brand tracing via credit card for added privacy.

 Stix's Restart morning-after pill